 B.A., Shippensburg University of Pennsylvania

-Professor Michael Foreman focuses on appellate representation in civil rights issues and employment discrimination cases and directs Penn State's Civil Rights Appellate Clinic, which has served as counsel on numerous cases in United States Supreme Court and the federal appellate courts and is involved in several cases currently pending.
-He argued Coleman v.
-Maryland Court of Appeals in 2012.
-In addition to other work, the clinic has served as counsel on amicus briefs filed with the United States Supreme Court in several of their recent employment cases including Township of Mount Holly, et al., v.
-Mt.
-Holly Gardens Citizens in Action, Inc., Nassar v.
+Most recently he argued Coleman v.
+Maryland Court of Appeals.
+In addition to other merits work in the employment area, the clinic has served as counsel on amicus briefs filed with the United States Supreme Court in many of its key employment cases including Fort Bend County v.
+Davis, Encino Motor Cars LLC v.
+Navarro et. al., Mach Mining Inc. v EEOC, Nassar v.
 Southwestern Medical Center, Vance v.
 Ball State, Thompson v.
 North American Stainless, LP, Staub v.
 Proctor Hospital, Rent-A-Center, West, Inc. v.
 Jackson, Gross v FBL Financial Services, Inc., Ricci v.
 DeStefano, and Pyett v.
 14 Penn Plaza, LLC.

 “Gross v.
 FBL Financial Services — Oh So Gross!”
 40 U. Memphis L. R. 681 (2010)

 “Tennessee v.
 Lane: Winning the Battle, Losing the War,” 1 U. Tenn.
 Coll.
 L. J. L. & Pol.
 551 (2005)

 “The Continuing Relevance of Race Conscious Remedies and Programs in Integrating the Nation's Workforce,” 22 Hofstra Lab. & Emp.
 L. J. 81 (2004)